 Reliable Load and Force Output

 Springs are often specified based on the force they exert at a certain deflection.
-If tolerances are too loose, the actual force output can vary significantly.
+If tolerances are not set properly, the actual force output can vary.

 For example:

-- A compression spring designed to deliver 10 lbs of force could vary enough to affect product function.
+- A compression spring designed to deliver 10 lbs. of force could vary enough to affect product function where it doesn’t function if it delivers 8 lbs. of force or less.
+Having a tolerance range to prevent that condition is necessary.

-Maintaining tight tolerances on spring rate and load ensures that:
+Maintaining tolerance on spring rate and load ensures that:

 - Mechanical systems function as designed